PujaSridhar/PujaSridhar.github.io/README.md

 ## Work Experience
 **AI Developer Intern @ Resolute (HumanFractal.ai) (_Feb 2023 - May 2023_)**
-- Developed the AI co-pilot, Filomena, enhancing user interaction by 40% using OpenAI models and AWS products through prompt engineering.
+- Engineered the Resolute co-pilot, Filomena, by crafting precise prompts using prompt engineering principles and exploring OpenAI models and AWS products, enhancing AI capabilities and enhancing user interaction by 40\%.

 **Data Science Intern @ Exposys Data Labs (_Sept 2022 - Oct 2022_)**
 - Analyzed and compared multiple regression models to predict startup profits, identifying the Random Forest Regressor as the most accurate model with 96% accuracy.